 What type of information we have

-We collect and hold personal information about our customers and visitors, including:
+We collect and hold personal information about our customers and prospects, including:

-- Professional information (such as your company name, job title and company address)
+- Professional information, such as company names, job titles and company addresses.

 How we get the information and why we have it

 If we hold any personal information about you, it will usually be because you have provided it to us directly in one of the following ways:

 - You have submitted a form on one of our websites (383project.com, foundbyiris.com, or canvasconference.co.uk).